-Some CPUs use multithreading technology (Intel Hyper-Threading, specifically), which enables a single CPU core to act like two separate virtual (or “logical”) cores, or threads.
+Some CPUs use Hyper-Threading technology which enables a single CPU core to act like two separate virtual (or “logical”) cores, or threads.
 The idea is they can share the workload between them and increase the number of instructions acting on separate data, while running concurrently - thus speeding performance.

 What is more important for PC gaming: CPU or GPU?